dancasey-ie/django_soil_lab/README.md

 __Features to be Implemented__

 * !
 3hr Use HTML5 Geolocator function to set sample_location, may be awkard as the django-geoposition marker initial position is set in settings.py not in the template
 * !
-2hr Add About section to site explaining the company
-* !
-1hr Add descriptions to what is expected in each form field
-* !
 1hr Should only be able receive samples already submitted, try to use an autocomplete add in rather than a foreign key
 * !
 4hr Stying
 * !
 2hr Wrap lab and user portal sections in accordion style clapse div